girder/girder/CONTRIBUTING.md

 * All tests pass
 * Consensus is reached.
-This usually means that at least one reviewer added a `LGTM` comment and a reasonable amount of time passed without anyone objecting. `LGTM` is a shortcut for _Looks Good to Me_.
+This usually means that at least one reviewer added a `LGTM` comment and a reasonable amount of time passed without anyone objecting. `LGTM` is an acronym for _Looks Good to Me_.

 Next, there are two scenarios:
-* You do NOT have push access: A girder core developer will integrate your PR.
+* You do NOT have push access: A Girder core developer will integrate your PR.
 * You have push access: Simply click on the "Merge pull request" button.

 Then, click on the "Delete branch" button that appears afterward.